A selection of short stories. Mostly science fiction.

 It’s summer in Cape Town and the sky above me is a clock.
 Its dome is etched with geometric golden filigree, and black hands arch down to gothic numerals that rise up between the hills on the horizon.
 The small hand is pointing at Devil’s Peak, which means it’s approaching six.
 Only a few more minutes of jogging before I have to go home and start making a supper of Low-Carbonara.

-As I stare at their departing backs I hear a growl behind me.
+As I stare at their departing backs I hear a growl from behind.
 I turn to look, and my throat constricts.
 There’s a creature crossing the street.
 Clawed legs and a slick black shell.
 It has a double row of teeth and mucus runs from its carapace.

 It’s an overlay.
 My anti-mugging app is warning me that someone without goggles is coming.
 People without goggles can’t be tracked, and so can’t be trusted.
 My Goggles have been programmed with my personal phobias and they're giving me the shot of adrenaline that I need to run from someone dangerous.